petervanrijt/lyumjevsummary/index.md

 # 1. Expectations <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
 1. Improved Time In Range (TIR);
-2. Less hypers, better avoidance of hypos;
+2. Fewer hypers, better avoidance of hypos;
 3. Less manual interventions, therefore lowering the mental burden;
 4. Improved HbA1C;
-5. No carbohydrate entry necessary, and therefore no boluses (see <a href="#2-lowering-the-mental-burden">chapter 2</a>).
+5. No carbohydrate entry is necessary, and consequently no boluses (see <a href="#2-lowering-the-mental-burden">chapter 2</a>).

 <a name="2-lowering-the-mental-burden"></a>

 # 2. Lowering the mental burden <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
+The quote below is the introduction of my blog post <a href="https://petervanrijt.nl/2021/01/08/my-first-feature-request-to-the-open-source-community/" target="_blank">My first feature request to the open source community: unburdening diabetes care</a> (or GitHub <a href="https://github.com/nightscout/cgm-remote-monitor/issues/6717" target="_blank">Nightscout issue 6717</a>).
+The blog post suggests ADMI (Average Daily Manual Interactions) as a new psychical metric, which becomes opportune due to the combination of Lyumjev, a good blood glucose sensor, and all automation possible in do-it-yourself closed loop systems.

 > Our assumption for 'a good quality of life' is the combination of physical health (body) and psychological health (little as possible manual interventions).
 Closed loop systems really have improved my girlfriend's physical health and ensure less worrying (especially at night).
 We both are very grateful for this.
 At the same time, I see a physical burden arise.
-This because all (sensor) data, options, and alerts are always available.
+This is because all (sensor) data, options, and alerts are always available.
 In one of our home discussions with my girlfriend, I asked what is most important to her.
 She mentioned:
 >
 > 1. a healthy HbA1c
 > 2. a good TIR